 There is a $200.00 non-refundable filing fee associated with each submittal.

 • If the submitted NPV form is not completed properly; contains incorrect, inconsistent or conflicting information; cites the wrong Title XII subsection violated, the Authority reserves the right to reject the NPV prior to beginning any investigation.
-The Authority will return the NPV to the complainant for further action.
+The Authority may return the NPV to the complainant for further action.

 • Once an NPV has been successfully submitted, it will be reviewed and presented to the Authority for consideration; at which point a recommendation will be made as to the validity of the claim.